OS-expected/EzGitDoc-documentation/docs/doc3_quickStart.md

 ### 4. Error Handling

 <p align="justify">
-Before elements are created required fields are validated.
+Before elements are created, required fields are validated.
 If given value is incompatible, empty or unexpected, notification will appear in the left top corner with details why element wasn't created.
 Element won't be created until errors are fixed.
 </p>

 <p align="center">